Khreshchatyk 26: Golovinsky Palace

 Golovinsky Palace and the surrounding area.
 (Painting from 1850).

 At the beginning of the 19th century, Onufriy Golovynsky established his estate on the site previously occupied by the ramparts of the Old Kiev Fortress.
-Set back from the street’s edge, he constructed a palace in the architectural styles of Classicism and Neo Empire.
+Set back from the street's edge, he constructed a palace in the architectural styles of Classicism and Neo Empire.

-Prior to the 1830's, Khreshchatyk wasn't a street, it was a rural area of rolling hills called the Khreshchatyk Valley.
+Prior to the 1830s, Khreshchatyk wasn't a street, it was a rural area of rolling hills called the Khreshchatyk Valley.
 The true emergence of Khreshchatyk Street is traditionally dated to 1797, but even then, there was no street here.
 That year, a contract fair, previously held in the city of Dubno, was relocated to Kyiv and organized for the first time on the site of present-day Khreshchatyk.
 At the time, the area was largely undeveloped, making it well-suited for large public gatherings.
-It was at the intersection of Kyiv’s three principal historical districts: Old Kyiv, Podil, and Pechersk.
+It was at the intersection of Kyiv's three principal historical districts: Old Kyiv, Podil, and Pechersk.

 As the city grew and the fairs were later moved closer to Bessarabka, Khreshchatyk began to undergo gradual urban development.
 The first significant structure erected on the street was the two-story palace belonging to Onufry Golovinsk, built in 1797 in a classical architectural style.
 Golovinsky Palace was not just the first significant structure, but also the first townhouse built on Khreshchatyk.

-In the 1830's, following the approval of a new city plan for Kyiv, the street started being developed.
+In the 1830s, following the approval of a new city plan for Kyiv, the street started being developed.
 This plan especially encouraged construction in the Khreshchatyk Valley, leading to rapid transformation.
-In 1837, the city’s first theater was constructed based on the design of architect Andrey Melensky, marking a major cultural milestone for the city.
-That same year, a broader development plan was formulated, further accelerating Khreshchatyk’s emergence as Kyiv’s principal and most prestigious thoroughfare.
+In 1837, the city's first theater was constructed based on the design of architect Andrey Melensky, marking a major cultural milestone for the city.
+That same year, a broader development plan was formulated, further accelerating Khreshchatyk's emergence as Kyiv's principal and most prestigious thoroughfare.